 Curriculum provides further development of the educational concepts in literature, math, and science, as well as social, emotional, and physical growth.
 Activities provide a print rich environment that stimulates the development of language and literacy skills in meaningful context.
 There is a greater variety of experiences to promote interest in the community and the world outside the student’s own.
 There are more concentrated fine motor skills such as writing letters and numbers, cutting, gluing, painting, and using manipulatives.
 There are many opportunities for making choices, developing problem solving skills, becoming independent thinkers, and developing confidence.
 Children also have visitors and go on field trips to enrich their studies of various themes.

-This program meets three times a week (Monday/Wednesday/Friday) for two and a half hours each day.
+This program, depending on selection, meets three times a week (Monday/Wednesday/Friday) or five days a week for two and a half hours each day.